 We try to find a match between your availability and preferences (to help with reading or math, with younger or older students, for example) and the needs at the schools.
 Most volunteers help for one or more hours weekly during the school day (between 8 a.m. and 2 p.m.), from October through May or June, guided by teachers.
-We also have had volunteers in School 15's after-school program (2:10 to 5 pm, certain months of the year), School 22's Saturday school (held February to June 2012) and at one-time special events (some in the evening) at School 15.
-People can volunteer for individual food-packing parties for our BackPack Food program, held about once a month on a Thursday night or a Saturday morning.
+We also have had volunteers in School 15's after-school program (2:10 to 5 pm, certain days/months of the year) and at one-time or short-term special events/projects.
+More details below.
 Or, if you have a special skill or talent that could benefit students, talk to Chris Farnum about how to make it happen.

 For people who want to commit to helping monthly rather than weekly, the Spino Literacy Foundation has a once-a-month reading program at School 22.
 It requires one hour at lunchtime on the first Wednesday of each month.
 Volunteers read a book to a young child and contribute $2 toward the cost, and the child keeps the book.

 Some volunteers are only available for a one-time or short-term project at school.
 If that's the case, contact our coordinator to get on her "short-term projects" list and she'll tell you about opportunities as they come up.
 Past examples: Help at an evening event for students and families at School 22 or at Children's School 15.
 Be a chaperone on a class field trip.
 Help second-graders write and publish their own book at Children's School 15.